-Dealing with the debt is the best option to stop the collection calls.
-In many situations, paying off the debt in full is not possible.
-In this scenario, talk to the collection agency about a payment arrangement to repay the debt that does not compromise paying your other debts and living expenses.
+Paying off your debt is the best way to stop collection calls – although this may not always be possible.
+If this is the case, talk to the collection agency about a payment arrangement that won’t compromise paying your other debts and living expenses.
 For all payment arrangements made:

 - Follow up all arrangements in writing, and when possible, enclose an initial good faith payment